The bixplot: A variation on the boxplot suited for bimodal data: Construction of the bixplot

 Moreover, in order to be able to interpret clusters as modes we need to obtain clusters with sufficiently many members.
 By itself the $k$-medoids method does not guarantee this, and indeed a single isolated point may be put in a cluster by itself.
 This issue also occurs with the $k$-means method, and was addressed by \cite{bradley2000} who constructed a version of $k$-means with the constraint that each cluster contain at least a given number of members.
 Their algorithm makes use of linear programming.
 We have extended this idea to $k$-medoids and implemented it.
 We went a bit further by constraining the clustering to having a minimal number \texttt{clusMinN} of \textit{unique} values in each cluster.
 This allows to draw a meaningful density curve, and avoids the algorithm trying to satisfy the constraint by assigning tied cases to different clusters.
 By default \texttt{clusMinN} is set to 3, but the user can change this.
 Our algorithm starts from the unconstrained $k$-medoids method, and then each step reassigns points to clusters by a transport method, alternated with recomputing the centers.
 These iteration steps cannot increase the objective function.
 The process continues until no further changes occur in the assignments or a given number of iterations is reached.
 A more thorough description of the constrained $k$-medoids method is provided in Section~\ref{suppmat:technical} of the Supplementary Material.

 The above algorithm is carried out for values of $k$ ranging from 2 to \texttt{kmax}.
-The maximal number of clusters \texttt{kmax} is set by the user and can be at most \texttt{floor(n/minN)}, and is also truncated at 5 in order to keep the plot readable.
+The maximal number of clusters \texttt{kmax} is set by the user and can be at most \texttt{floor(n/minN)}.
 It remains to choose $k$.
 For each value of $k$ we compute the silhouette score \citep{Silhouettes1987} of the resulting clustering, given by

 where $a(i)$ is the average distance of point $x_i$ to all other points in its cluster, and $b(i)$ is the lowest average distance of $x_i$ to any other cluster.
 We then select the number of clusters as the $k$ yielding the highest $s(k)$.
+Note that the silhouette score is not defined for $k=1$.
+Therefore, this criterion cannot make a choice between $k=1$ and any $k \geqslant 2$.
+Fortunately, we already made that choice at the start, by Hartigans' dip test.